ga4gh/refget/docs/sequences/README.md

 ## Checksum calculation
 The recommended checksum algorithms are `MD5` (a 32 character HEX string) and a SHA-512-based system called `ga4gh` (a base64 URL-safe string, see later for details).
 Servers MUST support sequence retrieval by one or more of these algorithms, and are encouraged to support all to maximize interoperability.
 An older algorithm called `TRUNC512` existed in version 1.0.0 of refget sequences but is now deprecated in favour of the GA4GH sequence checksum string.
 It is possible to translate between the `ga4gh` and `TRUNC512` systems however `TRUNC512` usage SHOULD be discouraged.

 When calculating the checksum for a sequence, all non-base symbols (\n, spaces, etc) must be removed and then the rest uppercased.
-The allowed alphabet for checksum calculation is uppercase ASCII letters (`0x41`-`0x5A` or `A-Z`).
+The allowed alphabet for checksum calculation is uppercase ASCII letters (`0x41`-`0x5A` or `A-Z`) plus the asterisk character (`0x2A` or `*`), to accommodate protein sequences containing stop codons or translational readthrough events.

 Resulting hexadecimal checksum strings shall be considered case insensitive.
 0xa is equivalent to 0xA.

 ## refget Checksum Algorithm
 The refget checksum algorithm is called `ga4gh`.
 It is based on and derived from work carried out by the GA4GH VRS group.
 The checksum of a reference sequence string is computed as follows:

-1. Canonicalize the sequence string by removing all non-alphabetic characters, including line terminators and other whitespace, and converting any lowercase letters to uppercase.
+1. Canonicalize the sequence string by removing all characters that are not alphabetic letters or asterisks, including line terminators and other whitespace, and converting any lowercase letters to uppercase.

-    (The canonicalised string then contains only uppercase ASCII letters `A-Z`.)
+    (The canonicalised string then contains only uppercase ASCII letters `A-Z` and asterisks `*`.)

 1. Compute the SHA-512 digest of that canonical sequence string.